 However, organizations don't need to yield to criminals.
 Ninety-five percent of breaches fit into a total of nine attack patterns.
 If organizations implement basic modes of protection such as full PCI compliance on a consistent basis, their risks are much lower.

 Myth #7: BYOD is the Worst Idea in History

 Bring-your-own-device (BYOD) and other forms of a mobile-driven workforce have come under active attack from security experts as a way to introduce massive vulnerabilities into an enterprise.
-However, Verizon DBIR reports that once again, mobile simply isn't a common of an attack method.
+However, Verizon DBIR reports that once again, mobile simply isn't a common attack method.
 None of the 100,000 incidents profiled in the 2016 report involved the exploitation of mobile errors.
-While this doesn't mean your employees' tablets and smart phones are fully safe, it does point to the ease-of-exploitation in many company's networks.
+While this doesn't mean your employees' tablets and smartphones are fully safe, it does point to the ease of exploitation in many companies' networks.

 Myth #8: Crimeware Reigns Supreme

 Errors, such as clicking on a phishing link or sending sensitive information to the wrong person, are actually far more common than Crimeware.
 Out of the ten incident classification patterns listed in the Verizon DBIR, crimeware was actually ranked sixth.
 Your organization is far more likely to fall prey to miscellaneous errors, privilege misuse, physical theft, or denial of service than crimeware—but it's still a risk!

 Myth #9: Health Care is the Riskiest Industry

 Verizon is abundantly clear that no "locale, industry, or organization" is bulletproof.
 If your organization has data, it's at risk.
 However, the analysis of incidents on a per-industry basis did manage to bust the myth that healthcare is doomed.
 With just 166 incidents, health organizations faced far fewer attacks than entertainment (2,707), finance (1,368), and information (1,028).